-Upwards of 80% of dogs over the age of four suffer from periodontal disease, which can cause unwanted bacteria and possible infections in the bloodstream, heart, kidneys and liver.
+Upwards of 80% of dogs over the age of four suffer from periodontal disease, which can cause unwanted bacteria and possible infections in the bloodstream, heart, kidneys, and liver.
 Dog saliva is naturally alkaline and plaque forms in this optimal environment.

-So where should you bring your dog for an appointment?
-Jason Soukup, Assistant Professor of Veterinary Dentistry and Oral Surgery at University of Wisconsin-Madison, says that each year, pets should be anesthetized to determine oral health.
+So, where should you bring your dog for an appointment?
+Jason Soukup, Assistant Professor of Veterinary Dentistry and Oral Surgery at the University of Wisconsin-Madison, says that each year, pets should be anesthetized to determine oral health.
 Soukup cautions owners against groomer and pet store ‘scaling’, which scrapes plaque from the surface of the tooth.

 “Periodontal disease is most active below the gum line and only can be reached when a pet is under anesthesia,” says Soukup.
 “Just because the teeth look whiter does not mean they are healthier.”

 In addition to a yearly exam, it is vital you take your dog to a licensed veterinarian dentist if you see any of the following symptoms, which may indicate advanced periodontal issues:

 - Head shyness (your pet not wanting you to touch their head)

 - Chewing on one side of their mouth

 There is no guaranteed way to prevent canine dental issues, but routine cleaning and brushing will help to impede them.
 Most experts advocate for daily dog teeth cleaning, but let’s be real: there are some frantic days when we might forget to brush our own teeth.
 Shoot for three or four times per week, but don’t push your dog too hard: you want this to be an enjoyable experience for everyone involved!